nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-GCP/gcp2.md

 ![](./gcp_images/gcp_authorise_shell2.png "enter verification code")

-- click on the Google link.
+- Click on the Google link.
 A new browser tab will open.
-Log in to the Google account you used to set up the GCP console.
-Click <span class="highlight_txt">Allow</span> to allow Google Cloud SDK to access your Google account.
-As a reminder, the SDK toolkit provides a number of important tools like `gcloud` that are used for accessing GCP services.
-The next page will provide a verification code.
-Copy/paste the code back in the shell next to "Enter verification code:".
+- Log in to the Google account you used to set up the GCP console.
+- Click <span class="highlight_txt">Allow</span> to allow Google Cloud SDK to access your Google account.
+- The next page will provide a verification code.
+Copy/paste the code back in the terminal next to "Enter verification code:".

-### e.
-Set up SSH keys

-Next, set up SSH public/private keys.
-This step provides an extra layer of security to protect access to your instance.

-Follow the prompts in the terminal:

-- "Do you want to continue (Y/n)?": type ++y++
-- "Enter passphrase (empty for no passphrase)": you can create a passphrase or it can be left empty, type ++enter++ to move on
-- "Enter same passphrase again": type passphrase if you created one, type ++enter++ to move on

-When this process is complete, your command prompt in the terminal should switch to `<user name>@<VM name>:~$"`.
-You're now in the VM space!
-Check out the [next lesson](./gcp3.md) to run an example analysis using the VM we just configured.
+Continue to the [next lesson](./gcp3.md) to run an example analysis using the VM we just configured!